-It is no secret that I love Mr. John Hughes.
+It is no secret that I love John Hughes.

-You are probably starting to think I am papering my living room walls with his pictures.
+You’re probably beginning to think I am wallpapering my living room walls with his pictures.

-I have written quite a few posts about Mr. Hughes.
+I have however written quite a few posts about him.

 My need for him to be memorialized in the form of a museum here.

 As well as the coolest tour my husband and I got to take at John Hughes’s former mansion here.

 Other than keeping a drawer of his movies in our family room, I am not keeping a drawer of anything else of him in my home.